Isn’t it cruel to force someone to live in a tiny house? Why don’t we just build more affordable housing?

 Again, it is not a simple solution, and many agencies within each government are trying to find solutions to the homeless crisis.
 We are just one way to help solve the problem.
 Tiny homes are relatively inexpensive, and they provide temporary housing until other solutions made by governments and other agencies can be achieved.

-Is Sound Foundations NW still affiliated with Alki UCC?
-Will my donation go to the church or to Camp Second Chance?
+Is Sound Foundations NW affiliated with Fauntleroy UCC?
+Will my donation go to the church or to Sound Foundations NW?

-Sound Foundations NW is an outreach project of Alki UCC and is handled separately from the main operating budget of the church.
-Your donation is tax deductible with the church’s 501(c)3 status.
+Sound Foundations NW is an outreach project of Fauntleroy UCC.
+Your gift is handled separately from the main operating budget of the church and is tax deductible with the church’s 501(c)3 status.
 Sound Foundations NW has an all-volunteer leadership team.
 That means 100% of your donation goes directly to purchase building materials for the tiny homes.

 How much money do you want to raise?

-To have every resident of Camp Second Chance in a safe, warm and dry tiny house, we need to build 18 more tiny homes at $3000 each.
+The Seattle City Council has passed an ordinance to create up to 40 more tiny home villages.
+With 35-50 residents per village, that means between 1400 – 2000 more tiny homes are needed.
 We know it takes a village to build a village.
 We are looking for corporate sponsors as well as groups and individuals who are willing give with a happy heart at whatever level is comfortable.

-Are the Low Income Housing Institute and other agencies still involved with Camp Second Chance?
+Is the Low Income Housing Institute involved with Sound Foundations NW?

-Yes they are.
-The Low Income Housing Institute (LIHI) and other agencies offer social services, emotional support, skills needed to obtaining employment and many other services.
-LIHI also manages tiny home villages in other areas of the city of Seattle.
+Yes.
+Sound Foundations NW partners with the Low Income Housing Institute (LIHI) to build the tiny homes.
+LIHI and other agencies also offer social services, emotional support, skills needed to obtaining employment and many other services.
+LIHI also manages tiny home villages in other areas of Seattle as well as Tacoma and Olympia.

 Is there any hope?

 Absolutely!
-All you need to do is visit Camp Second Chance and talk to the folks who now are in the tiny homes.
-All of the residents who live in tiny homes helped us build each other’s homes.When you hear their stories, you will understand how we (and you!) can make a difference.
+All you need to do is hear their stories, and you will understand how we (and you!) can make a difference.